Eco-Flow/training/eco-flow-training/docs/nfcore_rnaseq.md

 **Step 1.
 Check out the raw RNA-Seq data provided for this course**

-For this exercise, we have predownloaded a subset of RNA-Seq data from Wu et al. 2018, representing RNA from wild type and Rap1 depletion yeast cells.
+For this exercise, we have pre-downloaded a subset of RNA-Seq data from Wu et al. 2018, representing RNA from wild type and Rap1 depletion yeast cells.

 This is in the folder `data`.
 It is important when you receive data to check it yourself manually to see exactly what it is.

 Try to `head` one of the fastq files in the `data` folder (don't panic if you get `<��xT�r-�B7�+7P�~~�����...`, this is expected).

-The fastq files in this directory are compressed using the command `gzip`, so they are not regular readable files.
+The fastq files in this directory are compressed using the command `gzip`, so they are not human readable files.

 We haven't covered this in the basic training, but here is a command you could use to head the top of a gzipped file: